 Bevin was descended from a family that could trace its roots in Connecticut back to the Revolutionary War and beyond.
 His grandfather, Philo Bevin, was one of four brothers who founded Bevin Brothers Manufacturing Company, maker of bells (including Salvation Army bells and the bell rung to open the New York Stock Exchange).2

 Bevin attended Princeton (class of 1917); he graduated from Princeton ground school August 25, 1917, as did his brother, Allen William Bevin, who went on to fly Capronis in Italy.3

-Having, along with other members of his Princeton ground school class, signed up to go to Italy for advanced training, Bevin set sail September 18, 1917, from New York on the Carmania as one of the 150 cadets of the “Italian” or “Second Oxford Detachment.”
+Having, along with other members of his Princeton ground school class, signed up to go to Italy for advanced training, Bevin set sail September 18, 1917, from New York on the Carmania as one of the 150 men of the “Italian” or “Second Oxford Detachment.”
 After a stopover at Halifax to join a convoy for the Atlantic crossing, the Carmania had an uneventful voyage and docked at Liverpool on October 2, 1917.
-The cadets there learned that they were to proceed not to Italy, but to Oxford.
+The men there learned that they were to proceed not to Italy, but to Oxford.

 They attended ground school (again) at the School of Military Aeronautics at Oxford.
 Bevin was among those chosen by Elliott White Springs to go from Oxford to Stamford to begin flight training (rather than to machine gun school at Grantham).4 The group of twenty men left Oxford for No. 1 Training Depot Squadron at Stamford on November 5, 1917.4a By early March Bevin had completed enough flying to be recommended for a commission; Pershing’s cablegram forwarding the recommendation is dated March 13, 1918, and the confirming cable March 30, 1918.5